Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: System Model and Problem Description

-\textbf{Adversarial setting}.
-We assume that the agents may be corrupted by an adversary.
-In each round, the corrupted agents recommend random arms (instead of the ones they currently adopt) to their peers \cite{VialSS-MobiHoc21}.
-We suppose that the adversary may have limited power such that there are up to $\tau$ out of the $N$ agents suffering the corruptions.
-Without loss of generality, we also assume that the adversary uniformly pick up $\tau N$ agents to corrupt at random.
-Furthermore, we take into account time-varying corruptions and thus assume the adversary may corrupt different agents in each round.
+We assume that the agents may be corrupted by an adversary \cite{VialSS-MobiHoc21}.
+We suppose that the adversary have limited power such that only a (fixed) set of up to $\tau N$ agents suffer the corruptions, while the other $(1-\tau) N$ agents remain honest.
+In each round, the corrupted agents recommend arbitrary arms to the other honest ones.
+We also assume the honest agents do not know who is honest and who is corrupted.